erred/w/src/blog/2019-06-19-micro-boilerplate.md

---- title
-micro boilerplate
---- description
+---
-leveraging the kubernetes environment
+description: leveraging the kubernetes environment
+title: micro boilerplate
---- main
+---
 k8s is a platform,
 with _features_ that can be used to make things run more smoothly